Virtualization-projects/ee-workshop/README.md

 	![](./images/java-scanned.png)

-	You see that in fact there are a lot of vulnerabilities!
-That's because we deliberately chose an old version of the `tomcat` base image.
-Also, most operating systems and many libraries contain some vulnerabilities.
+	> Note all the vulnerabilities found!
+This is due to  deliberately using an old version of the `tomcat` base image.

+	Most operating systems and many libraries contain some vulnerabilities.
 The details of these vulnerabilities and when they come into play are important.
-You can select `View details` to get more information.
-You can see which layers of your image introduced vulnerabilities.
+You can select `View details` to get additional information.
+Vulnerabilities within your image layers can be identified here.

  	![](./images/layers.png)

-	And by selecting `Components` you can see what the vulnerabilities are and what components introduced the vulnerabilities.
+	By selecting `Components`, you can see what the vulnerabilities are and what components introduced the vulnerabilities.
 You can also select the vulnerabilities and examine them in the [Common Vulnerabilities and Exploits database](https://cve.mitre.org/).

  	![](./images/cves.png)

- 3. One way you can reduce your vulnerabilities is to identify where the vulnerabilities are coming from.
-For instance, you can see that in `java_web:latest`, 1 Critical and 9 Major issues were introduced with the Spring Framework.
+ 3. Another way reduce your vulnerabilities is to identify the vulnerability origin.
+For example, you can see that in `java_web:latest`, 1 Critical and 9 Major issues were introduced with the Spring Framework.
 Time to upgrade that framework!
-Of course, upgrading the app is out of scope for this workshop, but you can see how it would give you the information you need to mitigate vulnerabilities.
+Of course, upgrading the app is out of scope for this workshop, but you can see how this would give you the needed information to mitigate vulnerabilities.

  4. You can also choose newer base images.
-For instance, you can go back to the Dockerfile in the `~/hybrid-app/java-app` directory, and change the second base image to `9.0.13-jre11-slim`.
-Slim images in official images are generally based on lighter-weight operating systems like `Alpine Linux` or `Debian`, which have reduced attack space.
+For example, you can revisit to the Dockerfile in the `~/hybrid-app/java-app` directory, and change the second base image to `9.0.13-jre11-slim`.
+Slim images in official images are generally based on lighter-weight operating systems like `Alpine Linux` or `Debian`, which have reduced attack vector.
 Then check the scanning again (this may again take 5-10 minutes).
-You'll still see vulnerabilities, but far fewer.
+You might still see some vulnerabilities, however, there should be fewer.

-5. Enable Image Scanning of images automatically.
-Select a repository, such as `java/java_web`, `Settings` tab, select the Image Scanning section, and Enable `On Push`.
-Every time a new image is pushed to this repository a new image scan is initiated.
+5. To enable scanning of images automatically, select a repository.
+Navigate to the `Settings` tab and select `On Push` in the `Image Scanning` section.
+This will initiate a scan every time a new image is pushed to this repository.

 	![](./images/on_push_scan.png)

-6. DTR also allows you to [Sign Images](https://docs.docker.com/datacenter/dtr/2.4/guides/user/manage-images/sign-images/) and [Create promotion policies](https://docs.docker.com/datacenter/dtr/2.4/guides/user/create-promotion-policies/) which prevent users from using images in production that don't meet whatever criteria you set, including blocking images with critical and/or major vulnerabilities.
+6. DTR also allows you to [Sign Images](https://docs.docker.com/datacenter/dtr/2.4/guides/user/manage-images/sign-images/) and [Create promotion policies](https://docs.docker.com/datacenter/dtr/2.4/guides/user/create-promotion-policies/) which prevent users from using images in production that don't meet your criteria,  including blocking images with critical and/or major vulnerabilities.

 ## Common Issues